Zero Tolerance of fraud and corruption

-If you are a volunteer, a contractor working on council premises, or a member of the public, and are concerned about an aspect of an council employee's behaviour or council practice which has resulted in or is likely to result in:
+You are encouraged to invoke the Whistleblowing Policy if you work providing council services, see Part 3 of the Policy for details, and are concerned about an aspect of a council employee's behaviour or council practice which has resulted in or is likely to result in:

 - a criminal offence, for example fraud, theft from the council, theft from clients, abuse of clients

 - a failure to comply with a legal obligation, for example the statutory obligation to provide a certain level of care is deliberately ignored

 - a danger to the health or safety of an individual, for example not following procedures and putting other staff / service users / the public at risk

 - actual or potential damage to the environment

 if you are concerned about an attempt to cover up any of the above, raise your concerns through our complaints procedure.

 Find out more by downloading our Whistleblowing Policy.

 Data matching to prevent fraud

 We are required by law to protect the public funds we administer.